Karthik21240105/Video_Game_Sales/README.md

 'The State Of The Industry: A Deep Dive Into Video Game Sales Trends' is an Internship Project based on Data Analytics with Tableau, done by our Team.

-Team Members:
-Malla Sai Lakshman Karthik
+Team Members: Malla Sai Lakshman Karthik, Sasubilli Rohith
-Sasubilli Rohith

 This project is done for our Internship based on the 'Data Analytics with Tableau' course conducted by "Smart Internz".